gwdevhub/gwlauncher/README.md

 * * *

-*   Able to add accounts to a list in order to quickly launch them on demand.
+*   Able to add accounts to a list in order to quickly launch them on demand
-*   Active column shows what accounts are currently loaded in.
+*   Active column shows what accounts are currently loaded in
-*   Client window title renamed at launch to match the character name. (helps with organization)
+*   Client window title renamed at launch to match the title or character name
-*   ".dat Patch" allows you to run multiple clients off of one installation.
-(Side effects occur when using this, see below for details)
+*	Load dll plugins and texmods (see below
-*   Open source.
+*   Open source

 ### Installation